TPC Structure #3: Tools and Their Uses

-As has been shown in “New from The Void” on the front page of The Hub, in order to get that Postdoc or Assistant Professorship we must have “Evidence of…” or a “Demonstrated…” ability to do many things beyond “the Bench.”
-The Pub Club and its tools bring to us the opportunities to acquire and perfect these “skills.”
+As has been shown in “New from The Void” (formerly on the front page of The Hub), in order to get that Postdoc or Assistant Professorship we must have “Evidence of…” or a “Demonstrated…” ability to do many things beyond the Bench.
+The Pub Club and its tools bring to us the opportunities to acquire and perfect these skills.
 All we have to do is accept the offer.

 To end where we started, every tool has a proper use and the proper sub-tools.

 - Any tool not used as designed will not produce the desired result.